Why is Menopause & Hair Loss Linked?

 What Role Does Estrogen Play?

 Estrogens (and progesterone) have been shown to protect women’s scalp hair follicles.
 Androgens have been shown to weaken the hair follicles - resulting in hair loss.
-While estrogens levels decline after menopause, androgens decline at a much slower rate.
+While estrogen levels decline after menopause, androgens decline at a much slower rate.
 This means that the androgens have more of an impact on the hair follicles than they used to.

 Thus, estrogen and progesterone preserve and protect our scalp hair follicles, and androgens (particularly testosterone and DHT) weaken and reduce the growth of scalp hair follicles!